Cedar - No Time to Lose: Medicaid Retroactive Coverage Cuts Demand a Digital Safety Net

 Traditionally, providers have focused financial counseling on emergency and inpatient settings—and for good reason.
 Uninsured patients often delay care until it becomes urgent and skip routine or preventive services they can’t afford.
 These higher-acuity encounters generate larger balances, making manual intervention cost effective.

-However, a 30-day retroactive window shifts this dynamic.
+However, these reduced retroactive windows shift this dynamic.
 To secure reimbursement, providers must move eligibility and enrollment earlier in the process—ideally integrating automated tools into pre-registration when insurance can’t be verified or cost estimates point to high self-pay balances.

 As a result, more patients will arrive believing they have active Medicaid coverage, only to discover their benefits have lapsed.
 These patients may be unprepared to navigate financial assistance, unsure why their coverage ended, and have little time to resolve it before the window closes.